The Horseshoe Wedding Tradition

 For a wide range of options, you can check online if you have time to wait for shipping.
 I’ve popped some of my favourites below – click on the link to be taken directly to the shop that sells them.

-These wooden horseshoes are personalized with the couple’s last name and wedding date for an extra special memento.
+Wooden horseshoes are beautiful, especially when personalized with the couple’s last name and wedding date for an extra special memento.
+A reconditioned real horseshoe is a gorgeous choice too, as is a rustic horseshoe with twine.

 Other wedding traditions